 The most important thing to remember is that you only get one chance to make the right decision about which property to keep in your divorce.
 All too often, spouses will make emotional decisions based on their property, leaving with less than a fair portion for their family members to live on for the rest of their lives.

 A divorce mediator can take an impartial look at your financial situation to help you decide what you want, why you want it, and whether you have been offered a fair amount of your shared belongings.
-Click the contact link on this page to ask us your questions in a private consultation, or request a copy of our free guide, The Savvy Woman’s Guide to Divorce in Washington.
+Click the contact link on this page to ask us your questions in a private consultation, or request a copy of one of our free divorce guides.